 Final Checklist Before Paying a Deposit

-Here is a checklist for you to go through before you make that first deposit.
+Here is a checklist to go through before you make your first deposit.
 Hope it helps!

 If you have only seen photos, be careful.
-Scammers often use stolen pictures in student accommodation scams.
+Sometimes scammers make use of stolen pictures in student accommodation scams.

-If there is no proper contract, do not pay.
-Real landlords always give you paperwork before asking for money.
+If your accommodation provider has not given you a proper and clear contract, do not pay or book your accommodation.
+Real landlords always share legitimate and complete paperwork before asking for money.

-Look up their name, check if they are registered, if needed, and make sure they are real and not just a contact on WhatsApp.
+In this online generation, students need not wait to verify sources with other humans; they can simply look up their accommodation provider’s name, check whether they are registered, and make sure they are real, and not just a WhatsApp contact.

-In the UK, your deposit should go into a government-approved scheme.
-If the landlord cannot explain this clearly, it is a warning sign of a possible scam.
+In the UK, your deposit should be placed in a government-approved scheme.
+If the landlord cannot explain this clearly, it is most definitely a warning sign of a possible scam.

 Look beyond their website.
-Google reviews can expose student accommodation scams quickly.
+Google reviews can quickly expose student accommodation scams.

 Want a safer way to book your student home?
 Explore verified student accommodation with UniAcco and avoid the risk of dealing with unknown landlords.